cspace-deployment/cspace_django_project/README.md

 ##### Step 10: Connecting to your PostgreSQL database

+You can use the default sqlite3 database for your Django models; there is really no good reason to go through the hassle of putting that stuff someplace else (e.g. in your database).

+But if you want to, here's how:

 Hopefully by now you have an instance of the CSpace Django Application running at http://your_ip_address/webapp.
 If not, feel free to post a question on the CollectionSpace Talk list, found here: http://lists.collectionspace.org/mailman/listinfo/talk_lists.collectionspace.org

 Continuing on, we will need to connect to your PostgreSQL database by editing various provided configuration files.